unlock-protocol/relay-protocol/smart-contracts/README.md

 ### Deploy the factories

-The factories are not strictly necessary for the protocol to operator but they provide convenience to identify deployed contracts.
-There addresses are added to the `../backend` application.
+The factories are not strictly necessary for the protocol to operate but they provide convenience to identify deployed contracts.
+These addresses are added to the `../backend` application.
 You should not have to deploy factories.

 When deploying to a network, make sure you first add the network details in the package `../packages/network` and run `yarn build`.